 - New England Fiddlers Repertoire: The essential book of New England repertoire, including many chestnuts (early contra dances where the tune is matched to the dance), written out with melody and chord suggestions.

 - Interview with a Vamper by Peter Barnes: piano accompaniment techniques for traditional dance music

 - Fingers Dancing by Bob Pasquarello: chord theory and piano accompaniment for contra dance music

-- The Waltz Book, Volumes 1, 2 and 3: Waltzes are a standard component of many contra dance evenings, and these books are the standard source for waltz repertoire, including traditional and contemporary melodies from a wide range of styles, including Celtic, French, Latin American, Scandinavian, and other sources.
+- The Waltz Book, Volumes 1, Volume 2, Volume 3 and Volume 4: Waltzes are a standard component of many contra dance evenings, and these books are the standard source for waltz repertoire, including traditional and contemporary melodies from a wide range of styles, including Celtic, French, Latin American, Scandinavian, and other sources.

 - There are numerous other tune books and CDs in the CDSS Catalog, ranging from very traditional to very modern sounds.
 The best way to get comfortable with the contra dance style is to listen to a range of other contra dance musicians.
 Get in touch with us and we can suggest some good recordings for your contra music education.